 Happy customers mentioned the ease and speed of their loan application.

-Another positive attribute was the relatively low APR when compared to other payday and instalment loans.
+Another positive attribute was the relatively low APR when compared to other loans.

 Some customers in financial difficulty gave positive reviews to The Money Shop.
 These reviews suggest that the lender acts fairly, helping to find solutions to short-term financial problems.